NicoZweifel/btc-price-guessing-game/README.md

 - More Data sources.
 - Persisting/Aggregating Live Order Data.
 - Custom OHLC Data with smaller timeframes (sub 1 min - limiting/eliminating the drawback of this solution).
+- Full comparison of the price range instead of close to high/low.
 - Weighted Averages to account for price distribution within the interval.
 - Volatility Adjustment.
 - Authentication and real accounts, as well as a relational Database.